I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 cursive diary	"'Ah, pity,' he says.
 'She had courage, but courage alone does not always suffice.'"

 Every turn:
-	if the player can see the archivist and the archivist is active begin;
-		if the archivist is affected by silence begin;
-			say "The archivist keeps working, but you cannot hear a move he makes.";
+	if the player can see the archivist and the archivist is active: if the archivist is affected by silence: say "The archivist keeps working, but you cannot hear a move he makes.";
-		otherwise;
+		otherwise:
-			if the archivist is lit
+			if the archivist is lit:
-			begin;
 				say "The archivist works swiftly over his threads, comparing colours.";
-			otherwise;
+			otherwise:
-				repeat through Table of Archivist Chatter
+				repeat through Table of Archivist Chatter:
-				begin;
 					say "[reaction entry][paragraph break]";
 					blank out the whole row;
 					stop the action;
-				end repeat;
 				say "The archivist's fingers move briskly over the strands, knotting here and there.";
-			end if;
-		end if;
-	otherwise;
+	otherwise:
-		now the archivist is active;
+		now the archivist is active.
-	end if.

 Instead of asking the archivist about a topic listed in the Table of Archivist Chatter: